"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 As a side note, Revelation 14:9-11 is clear that once someone makes the choice to worship the beast and take his mark it cannot be reneged - that person becomes irredeemable.
 Speculations abound of what that might mean.
 Some believe the mark will change the DNA of a person so that they are no longer human, and therefore, not redeemable.
 It is interesting that the beast and his false prophet are both called "beasts," which may suggest that they are not fully human.

-Recall from Revelation 9:5, Seraphim and Cherubs like Satan appear as a higher order in the angelic host.
-They are manifested in the form of supernatural beasts, like dragons, lions, oxen, and eagles.
+Recall from Revelation 9:5, Seraphim and Cherubs like Satan appear as a higher order in the angelic host in the form of supernatural beasts, like dragons, lions, oxen, and eagles.
 Many have the face of a man but are still beasts in form.
 On the other hand, angels appear as men and not beasts in Scripture.
 The holy angels are messengers of God.
 The fallen angels have rejected God and follow Satan who is a cherub (Ezekiel 28:14).
 Some angels left their first abode, sinning greatly against God, and as a result are held in chains in the bottomless pit to await judgment (Jude 1:6).
 Many believe the great sin of leaving their first abode was that these fallen angels somehow mated with women to produce a hybrid race of giant demigods, called the "Nephilim" in Hebrew, before the flood:

 Genesis 6:1-4 - Now it came to pass, when men began to multiply on the face of the earth, and daughters were born to them, that the sons of God saw the daughters of men, that they were beautiful; and they took wives for themselves of all whom they chose.
 And the LORD said, "My Spirit shall not strive with man forever, for he is indeed flesh; yet his days shall be one hundred and twenty years."
 There were giants on the earth in those days, and also afterward, when the sons of God came in to the daughters of men and they bore children to them.
 Those were the mighty men who were of old, men of renown.

 The Hebrew word "Nephilim" translated "giants," comes from the word "naphal," which means to fall, so the giants that were born before the flood were the "fallen ones," which shows that they are irredeemable spirit beings.
-This is why some believe that the beast, his false prophet, and those who worship the beast are like the Nephilim, in that their DNA gets changed so they are no longer fully human, but a hybrid like the Nephilim, making them irredeemable.
+Some believe that the beast, his false prophet, and those who worship the beast are like the Nephilim, in that their DNA gets changed so they are no longer fully human, but a hybrid like the Nephilim, making them irredeemable.
 On that note, it is interesting that Daniel tells Nebuchadnezzar that the last kingdom of the world, which is the kingdom of the beast (Revelation 13:2), would consist of another seed mingling with the seed of men:

 Daniel 2:40-43 - And the fourth kingdom shall be as strong as iron, inasmuch as iron breaks in pieces and shatters everything; and like iron that crushes, that kingdom will break in pieces and crush all the others.
 Whereas you saw the feet and toes, partly of potter's clay and partly of iron, the kingdom shall be divided; yet the strength of the iron shall be in it, just as you saw the iron mixed with ceramic clay.
 And as the toes of the feet were partly of iron and partly of clay, so the kingdom shall be partly strong and partly fragile.
 As you saw iron mixed with ceramic clay, they will mingle with the seed of men; but they will not adhere to one another, just as iron does not mix with clay.